Brand design that looks like you, not everyone.

 Once you’ve reached out and told me a little about your project (and the budget you have in mind), we’ll have a quick 10–15 minute intro call.

-If we both think it’s a good fit, I’ll send over a short discovery questionnaire.
+If we both think it’s a good fit, I’ll send over a discovery questionnaire.

 I’ll review your answers and outline what I think you need.